sparkfun/Qwiic_BME280_Py/README.md

 # Qwiic_BME280_Py
-Python module for the qwiic bme280 sensor
+Python module for the qwiic bme280 sensor, which is part of the [SparkFun Qwiic Environmental Combo Breakout](https://www.sparkfun.com/products/14348)

 ## Dependencies
 This driver package depends on the qwii I2C driver: